dynasheu/mystack/README.md

 *I am still learning.
 Not everything is correct yet* :smile:

+to do:
+- fix ports for traefik or zigbee2mqtt
+- add note: device for zigbee2mqtt should be changed if no dongle is present

 ## included services (exposed ports)
 - heimdall (8880, 8843)
 - portainer-ce (9000)